 Configure Automated Backup and Restore

-You can configure the Autonomous Operator to take periodic, automated backups of your Couchbase Cluster with the existing functionality provided by cbbackupmgr
+You can configure the Kubernetes Operator to take periodic, automated backups of your Couchbase cluster with the existing functionality provided by cbbackupmgr, as well as being able to trigger automated immediate backups.

 Overview